In This Article

 - Water-resistant but non-waterproof

 I’ve tested Vivobarefoot Tracker Forest Boots for a few seasons, and it’s a stunning take on hiking boots for men.
 From its burly design to its natural feel, it’s got everything I expect from top-tier barefoot boots.
-The pair’s slip resistance is a big deal: it has performed greatly on several terrains, supporting my foot’s flexible and natural movement.
+The pair’s slip resistance is a big deal: it has performed well on several terrains, supporting my foot’s flexible and natural movement.

 These boots are water-resistant and non-absorbent.
 Still, I believe they would function better with the non-waterproof feature on their functional profile.